 The weather in Roldanillo is hot and uncomfortable.
 I wouldn’t recommend a stop there but for one place – the Museo Rayo.
 This small art museum was opened in 1981 by Omar Rayo, a Colombian abstract artist who worked mainly with geometric shapes.
 He was born in Roldanillo in 1928 and died there in 2010.

 The museum sits a block off the main plaza and is open daily.
-Admission is COP$5,000 for adults and COP$2,000 for children.
+Admission is COP$5,000 for adults and COP$2,000 for children (as of July 2015).
 It’s located in a unique building with domes and short hallways linking them to the lobby.

 In the permanent galleries, Rayo’s work features geometric shapes in both color and black and white.